 Condition reason: Protection of the environment.

-Potential contaminated land – unexpected finds – prior to recommencement of use
+Potential contaminated land – unexpected finds – prior to issue of the relevant Occupation Certificate

 If unexpected, contaminated soil or groundwater is treated and/or managed onsite; the supervising environmental consultant must verify that the situation was appropriately managed in accordance with relevant NSW EPA guidelines.

-The verification documentation must be provided to the satisfaction of the principal certifier and a copy submitted to Sutherland Shire Council, Environmental Science Assessment Officer.
+The verification documentation must be prepared by the environmental consultant and provided to the satisfaction of the principal certifier and a copy submitted to Sutherland Shire Council, Environmental Science Assessment Officer upon completion of remediation works and prior to issue of the relevant occupation certificate.

 Condition reason: Ensure protection of the environment.